You should sit in meditation for twenty minutes every day. Unless you're too busy. Then you should sit for an hour. ~ Old Zen Adage

 Deepens connections to yourself and others

-Creates positive structural changes in the brain's gray matter
+Creates positive structural and functional changes in the brain

 Leads to greater focus, improved mental clarity and enhanced memory